hyunjunian/Poor-Charlie-s-Almanack/en.md

 But Mandeville—remember his fable of bees?
 He demonstrated convincingly, to me, anyway, that envy was a great driver of proclivity to spend.
 And so, here’s this terrible vice, which is forbidden in the Ten Commandments, and here it’s driving all these favorable results in economics.
 There’s some paradox in economics that nobody’s going to get out.

-> Here’s this terrible vice, which is forbidden in the Ten Commandments, and here it’s driving all these favorable results in economics.
->

 When I was young, everybody was excited by Gödel, who came up with proof that you couldn’t have a mathematical system without a lot of irritating incompleteness in it.
 Well, since then, my betters tell me that they’ve come up with more irremovable defects in mathematics and have decided that you’re never going to get mathematics without some paradox in it.
 No matter how hard you work, you’re going to have to live with some paradox if you’re a mathematician.

 Well, if the mathematicians can’t get the paradox out of their system when they’re creating it themselves, the poor economists are never going to get rid of paradoxes, nor are any of the rest of us.
 It doesn’t matter.
 Life is interesting with some paradox.
 When I run into a paradox, I think either I’m a total horse’s ass to have gotten to this point or I’m fruitfully near the edge of my discipline.
 It adds excitement to life to wonder which it is.

-> Life is interesting with some paradox.
->

 As I conclude, I want to tell one more story demonstrating how awful it is to get a wrong idea from a limited repertoire and just stick to it.
 This is the story of Hyman Liebowitz, who came to America from the old country.
 In the new country, as in the old, he tried to make his way in the family trade, which was manufacturing nails.
 And he struggled, and he struggled, and finally his little nail business got to vast prosperity, and his wife said to him, “You are old, Hyman, it’s time to go to Florida and turn the business over to our son.”